"NO! I am not Bob Ross's Brother, and I do not paint... But if I did, it would be in one color only."

 The output section is pretty much cookbook from the RCA manuals – standard pentode setup with an idle current around 40 mA per tube, with plenty of cathode bypass capacitance.

 Since I blocked local feedback at both stages of amplification, I did add the provision for global NFB feeding into the cathode of the preamp stage.
-Trimmer pots will allow the end user to adjust the amount of feedback to suit their personal listening preferences.
+Just remember to remove the cathode capacitor on the preamp if you decide to use it.
+The trimmer pot will allow the end user to adjust the amount of feedback to suit their personal listening preferences.
 Looks good on paper, time to start building…

 Below are some pics of the completed layout.
 It finished up quite nicely.
 I shot the chassis in a nice RAF blue that complements the 'Au Naturale' output transformers and choke.
 After some listening with the original circuit, I did alter the power supply circuit a little to increase operating voltages just a little more - there is now a 22uF cap right off the rectifier in place of the 3.3uF that was originally modeled.
 B+ is now closer to 350 volts, and the sound is definitely tighter.
 I did a lot of listening with differing amounts of negative feedback, and in the end eliminated it entirely.
 The amp is now running completely open loop, with no local or global feedback of any sort.
 What you hear is nothing but the pure sound of EL84s with no tinkering or processing - the signal goes in, gets amplified, and goes out.
 Sakuma would like this amp.
 I like this amp.
 You will like this amp.